vgorloff/swift-everywhere-toolchain/Readme.md

         host$ vagrant halt
         ```

     2. Review and update Vagrantfile if needed.
+Increase CPU and Memory values if you have enough resources.

         ```
-        Vagrant.configure("2") do |config|

-            ...

-            # Increase CPU and Memory values if you have enough resources.
-            config.vm.provider "virtualbox" do |vb|
         vb.memory = "5120"
         vb.cpus = "4"
-            end
-        end
         ```

     3. Start Box again.